 If you’re involved in the Post-Sale, you work with the prospect after they purchase your product and become a paying customer.
 You can still be client-facing but when your role is Post-Sales, it usually involves less ‘sales’ skills and more technical skills such as writing code.
 Responsibilities can include onboarding, implementation, integration, and training on new product features.

 Implementation/Integration roles are what we see the most.
 There are many job titles you may see that fall into this category but below are the ones most frequently used:

-It’s important to keep in mind that titles and responsibilities of any role in the startup world can be a bit ambiguous at times and change between organizations.
-The complexity of a product and size of a company are two big factors that can weigh in on this.
+It’s important to keep in mind that the titles and responsibilities of any role in the startup world can be a bit ambiguous at times and change between organizations.
+The complexity of a product and the size of a company are two big factors that can weigh in on this.